 I. EDUCATING THE PUBLIC TO END THE FEAR, STIGMA, SECRECY, & DENIAL

-There is no central resource on how to prevent, treat, and cure brain diseases and mental health disorders.
+There is no central resource on how to prevent, treat, and cure brain and mental health issues.
 We publish information in plain English without distractions and pop-up ads.

 - Provide information on caregiving, self-care, and quality of life for both those affected and their caregivers.

 - Raise awareness by providing the latest scientific research on brain diseases and mental health disorders.